So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 - Olive oil (don’t drown it, just a little)

-- Grill the chicken.
-Season it, slap it on the grill, flip once, done.
+| 1 | Grill the chicken | Season the chicken, throw it on the grill, flip it once, and cook until done. |

-- Roast your veggies.
-Toss ‘em in olive oil, salt, pepper, throw in the oven at 400°F for like 20 minutes.
+| 3 | Roast your veggies | Toss the veggies in olive oil, salt, and pepper, then roast them in the oven at 400°F for about 20 minutes. |

 I’m telling you, this is the kind of meal that makes you feel like you’re actually doing something right.
 It’s not fancy, but it works.